bibleexchange/courses/book-of-romans/001_doctrinal/501_grace-reigns-through-jesus.md

 > Romans 5:15-18&mdash; But not as the offence, so also is the free gift.
 For if through the offence of one many be dead, much more the grace of God, and the gift by grace, which is by one man, Jesus Christ, hath abounded unto many.
 16 And not as it was by one that sinned, so is the gift: for the judgment was by one to condemnation, but the free gift is of many offences unto justification.
 17 For if by one man's offence death reigned by one; much more they which receive abundance of grace and of the gift of righteousness shall reign in life by one, Jesus Christ.)
 18 Therefore as by the offence of one judgment came upon all men to condemnation; even so by the righteousness of one the free gift came upon all men unto justification of life.
 19 For as by one man's disobedience many were made sinners, so by the obedience of one shall many be made righteous.
 20 Moreover the law entered, that the offence might abound.
 But where sin abounded, grace did much more abound: 21 That as sin hath reigned unto death, even so might grace reign through righteousness unto eternal life by Jesus Christ our Lord.

-## Conclusion – “By Jesus”			Vs. 19-21
+## Conclusion &mdash; &quot;By Jesus&quot;			Vs. 19-21

 Just as sin reigns unto death, Grace reigns through Righteousness unto eternal LIFE.
 Just as the Law has authority over those that break the law, so Grace has power and authority over the righteous.
-(They have received this position of righteousness by the abounding of God’s grace.)
-Just as believer’s have the power and authority to reign in life they shall have the power and authority to reign in eternity.
+(They have received this position of righteousness by the abounding of God&apos;s grace.)
+Just as believer&apos;s have the power and authority to reign in life they shall have the power and authority to reign in eternity.
-Adam’s sin abounded by the abiding condemnation of the law and reigned unto death.
-God’s Abounding Grace reigns through His Abiding Righteousness by Jesus Christ our Lord unto life
+Adam&apos;s sin abounded by the abiding condemnation of the law and reigned unto death.
+God&apos;s Abounding Grace reigns through His Abiding Righteousness by Jesus Christ our Lord unto life

 This is GRACE- Love as seen in the death of Christ for the ungodly.
 Love as seen in the life of Christ for those whom He has saved through His death.